fbpx

 Program Description

-The CNC Machining II program is designed to prepare veterans, transitioning service members, and other students to become advanced level CNC machinists with upward mobility potential.
+The CNC Machining 2 program is designed to prepare students to become intermediate level CNC machinists with upward mobility potential.
 The curriculum is a combination of a review of machining theory and extensive hands-on training.
-The duration of the training is 640 hours and can be completed on a regular 32-week schedule or on an accelerated 16-week schedule.
-The complete program includes 7 basic courses: 5-Axis, CMM, GD&T, Flow Waterjet, Robotics, Laser and 3D Printing.
+The duration of the training is 640 hours and will be completed on a 16-week schedule.
+The complete program includes three intermediate courses: intermediate multi-axis, intermediate CAD/CAM, and Metrology.
 College credit is not awarded for this program, rather it is designed as a program of study around industry recognized credentials based on skills needed for a career in machining.
-This program is designed as an accelerated program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in machining.
-Maximum enrollment per semester is 18 students.
+This program is designed as an accelerated course of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in machining.
+Maximum enrollment per semester is 6 students.
+The teacher student ratio is 1:6.

 Program Mission

-To provide classroom instruction and hands on training on state of the art equipment required to develop well-rounded advanced level machinists and CAD/CAM programmers.
-Students are provided opportunities to earn industry recognized certifications to prepare them for gainful employment as certified CNC machinists or CAD/CAM programmers.
+To provide classroom instruction and hands on training on state-of-the-art equipment required to developed well-rounded intermediate level machinists and CAD/CAM programmers.
+Students are provided opportunities to earn industry recognized certifications to prepare them for gainful employment as a certified CNC machinists or CAD/CAM programmers.

 Graduation Requirements

-To complete the Machining II program the student must attend at least 85% of the scheduled hours of instruction and attain at least 80% average on assigned quizzes or tests.
+To complete this program the student must attend at least 544 hours of the scheduled hours of instruction and maintain an 80% average on assigned quizzes and tests.

 Total Clock Hours

-The complete Machining II program of three basic courses is 640 hours.
+The complete Machining II program of five basic courses is 640 hours.

 A final exam is administered at the end of the semester.